canonical/k8s-snap/docs/src/snap/howto/install/install-offline.md

-# Installing Canonical Kubernetes in airgapped environments
+# Installing Canonical Kubernetes in air-gapped environments

 There are situations where it is necessary or desirable to run Canonical Kubernetes on a machine that is not connected to the internet.
 Based on different degrees of separation from the network, different solutions are offered to accomplish this goal.
-This guide documents any necessary extra preparation for airgap deployments, as well the steps that are needed to successfully deploy Canonical Kubernetes in such environments.
+This guide documents any necessary extra preparation for air-gap deployments, as well the steps that are needed to successfully deploy Canonical Kubernetes in such environments.